mihakralj/pinescript/indicators/trends_IIR/frama.md

 # Fractal Adaptive Moving Average (FRAMA)

 The Fractal Adaptive Moving Average represents a breakthrough in fractal-based adaptive filtering, achieving 92% noise reduction and 1.8 bar average lag through dynamic fractal dimension analysis and exponential coefficient optimization.
 FRAMA's sophisticated algorithm, developed by John Ehlers, synthesizes Hurst exponent principles with adaptive smoothing, enabling 89% reduction in false signals while maintaining 98.5% correlation with price trends during both trending and consolidating conditions.
+Introduced by John Ehlers in 2005, FRAMA quickly gained recognition among advanced technical analysts for its ability to adapt to changing market conditions.
+Its adoption has grown significantly in algorithmic trading systems and professional trading platforms, particularly in markets with varying volatility regimes.
+FRAMA's unique approach to measuring market fractality has influenced the development of numerous adaptive indicators in the technical analysis field.

 [Pine Script Implementation of FRAMA](https://github.com/mihakralj/pinescript/blob/main/indicators/trends_IIR/frama.pine)